irrdnet/irrd/docs/users/database-changes.rst

 You may submit multiple passwords, and each password will be considered for each authentication check.
-In the same way, admins can submit an override password using an ``override`` attribute, where the value should be the cleartext of the configured override password.

 For PGP authentication, messages can be signed with a PGP/MIME signature or inline PGP.
 PGP signatures and passwords can be combined, and each method will be considered for each authentication check.

 IRRd will attempt to process as many changes as possible, meaning that it's possible that some changes will fail, and some will succeed.
-You will receive a response with the results of the submitted changes, and why any failures occurred.
+A response will be sent with the results of the submitted changes, and why any failures occurred.

 All objects submitted are validated for the presence, count and syntax,